 What today’s restaurant owners need to do is offer them a deal that will bring them in and then provide them with the type of service to bring them back.
 This can also work by obtaining their email addresses either through the use of comment cards or table-side email sign-ups.

 Now you can offer them deals to come back and remind them of monthly promos that you are running.

-Restaurant email marketing takeaway: Capture email address of first-time Groupon users.
-Convert first-time visitors to repeat customers by engaging effectively through email marketing.
+Restaurant email marketing takeaway: Convert Groupon users to repeat customers through email marketing.

 Email Marketing vs. Listbuilding

 Listbuilding isn’t always done with email.
 Your followers on social media could be considered a list.
 Visitors to your website can be pixeled and re-targeted using Facebook or Google or other means and can be considered as being on your list.
 They are also part of a different and important segment.
 We’ll have more on re-targeting in another article, but let’s look at using your email lists to target buyers using Facebook ads.

 6. Attract New Customers with Facebook Custom Audiences (Using email list)

 If Facebook is your favorite platform for social engagement and you know that ‘organic reach’ is declining and that you have to pay to reach your fans, what do you do?

 You need to make the most of your advertising budget by targeting your customers via Facebook’s custom audience options by leveraging your current email list to build this targeted group.

 - Create a list of email addresses from your restaurant email list in csv format.
 You can also use phone numbers.
 Or both!